Sejmou/anwesenheiten-manager/README.md

 # TU Wien Chor Dashboard
 This is a prototype for an application for everyday tasks concerning life in the university choir of TU Wien.

+## Features
+The main feature is a choir admin dashboard.
+It includes the following:
+- View all upcoming and past events (choir practice, concerts, etc.)
+  - The calendar is automatically synced daily with the TU Wien Google calendar
+  - If needed, users can also trigger sync from the UI
+- Attendance management for events (e.g. to keep track of how often each choir member attends choir practice)
+- Stats page (choir members, attendances, members by voice group, etc.)
+- Admin account managment
+  - Admin accounts with email and password
+  - Invite system for new admins: existing admin users can create invite links for new admins (custom account creation links with invite token, tied to specific email)

 ## Live demo with dummy data
 Go to [https://tuwien-chor-dashboard.vercel.app/](https://tuwien-chor-dashboard.vercel.app/) and log in with `test.admin@example.com` and password `asdfasdf`.